 - b.
-Be either hard-wired or battery powered or both; and - c.
-Shall comply with NFPA 720 (2005 Edition). - 3.
+Have battery back-up power; - c.
+Meet ANSI/UL 2034 Standards and comply with NFPA 720 (2005 Edition);and - d.
+Have been approved and listed by a Nationally Recognized Testing Laboratory as recognized under 527 CMR. - 3.
 A Product-approved vent terminal must be used, and if applicable, a Productapproved air intake must be used.
 Installation shall be in strict compliance with the manufacturer's instructions.
 A copy of the installation instructions shall remain with the appliance or equipment at the completion of the installation.